 United Nations Secretary-General Kurt Waldheim arriveo in Abidjan, Ivory Coast on Tuesday (29 June) for the 61st session of the U.

-United Nations Secretary-General Kurt Waldheim arriveo in Abidjan, Ivory Coast on Tuesday (29 June) for the 61st session of the U.N.
+Background: United Nations Secretary-General Kurt Waldheim arriveo in Abidjan, Ivory Coast on Tuesday (29 June) for the 61st session of the U.N.
 Economic and Social Council (ECOSOC).

 SYNOPSIS: Dr. Waldheim was accompanied by his wife and although their arrval was marred by heavy rain there was a warm welcome for the couple inside the airport terminal.